H&R Block customers frustrated over problems getting stimulus money

 However, some people said they did not get their stimulus money on Monday.

-One person wrote: "The get my payment shows it's going to my Emerald card and should've been on there as of yesterday yet my account is still empty."
+One viewer wrote, "The Get My Payment shows it's going to my Emerald card and should've been on there as of yesterday yet my account is still empty."